Ferguson police Officer Darren Wilson. (Getty/Facebook)

 The panel’s ruling will be revealed at a press conference at the courthouse in Clayton tonight, multiple media outlets report.

-Anxiety over the decision has the St. Louis region on edge, as the public waits to see whether the fatal shooting of an unarmed black teenager by a white police officer will result in an indictment.
+the St. Louis region on edge, as the public waits to see whether the

 Photos surround Michael Brown's casket before the start of his funeral at Friendly Temple Missionary Baptist Church …